NB x GMCL x ECB- Banner-01 1200.png

 6.1.1.1.1.

-The Home Office & ECB have published terms to apply equally to UK residents and players from Overseas, from 2021 to be known as "qualifying" and "non-qualifying" players.
+The Home Office & ECB have published terms to apply equally to UK residents and players from Overseas, to be known as "qualifying" and "non-qualifying" players

 6.1.1.2.